00:40

 650 hp and 650 torque!
 2nd owner, this Vette was originally sold in Canada and the window sticker is in French.

-This car is what… 9 years old now?
+This Vette is what… almost 10 years old now?
 I’ve had it 5 years and still learn something new about it each time I drive it.

 _______________________________________